 This Day in History: Michael P. Murphy’s heroism in Afghanistan

-On this day in in 2005, U.S. Navy SEAL Lt.
-Michael P. Murphy engages in an action that would earn him the Medal of Honor.
-He was the first sailor to receive the Medal since the Vietnam War.
+On this day in 1976, a future Medal of Honor recipient is born.
+U.S. Navy SEAL Lt.
+Michael P. Murphy would become the first sailor to receive the Medal since the Vietnam War.

 It’s been said that Murphy’s “death was cut from the same cloth as his life.”
 Indeed, the young Lieutenant had long been known as the “Protector” among his family and friends.
 He was that guy at school—and in life—who stood up to bullies.
 No one would be battered or harassed in his presence.
 “That was Michael’s way,” his father would conclude.